 Their air-dried GLMs are available in 4 oz bags for $34, or 8 oz bags for $66.

 Real Dog Has Air-Dried Green Lipped Mussels In Their Subscription Boxes

-Real Dog (affiliate link with free treats for both of us!) is a wonderful dog treat subscription service I’ve ordered on an almost monthly basis since 2016.
+Real Dog is a wonderful dog treat subscription service I’ve ordered on an almost monthly basis since 2016.

 All of their treats are single-ingredient, air-dried treats.
 They fall into the raw dog food ingredient categories muscle meat, fish, secreting organs, and raw meaty bones.

 Real Dog rotates the treats in each category on a monthly basis, and part of their fish category are GLMS.

 If your pup’s not crazy about whole green lipped mussels, you can also offer them as an oil.
 However, most options I saw consist of several ingredients.